Sysdig Secure Jenkins Plugin

 -

-Complete these steps after installing the hpi file from the installation link above.
+Complete these steps after installing the plugin.

 -